- Promoting self advocacy and development of self determination skills for children and young adults with moderate to

 Contact Susan at:

 - Delivery of disability-related health and rehabilitation services for underserved and under resourced populations in local and international contexts.
-Examples of OTD projects include developing models of care and occupational therapists’ role in non-traditional practice settings such as medical homes and federally-qualified health clinics (local) and global health teams (international).
+Examples of OTD projects include developing models of care and occupational therapists’ role in non-traditional practice settings such as medical homes, federally-qualified health clinics, and refugee resettlement agencies (local), and global health teams (international).

 - Clinical communication with non-English speaking patients.
 Examples of OTD projects include development of educational resources (such as online trainings and case simulation videos) for clinicians practicing in a variety of settings.

 Contact Mansha at:

 - Designing fall prevention programs for older adults, especially community-based older adults or vulnerable populations

 - Developing, delivering and evaluating continuing education initiatives for occupational therapists

 - Teaching occupational therapists and occupational therapy students effectively.

 - Creating effective administrative processes for an entry-level occupational therapy program (e.g., strategic planning, program evaluation procedures) and evaluate the effectiveness of those process.

 Contact Elizabeth at:

 - Self-management programing for clients or lay caregivers, especially in the area of multiple sclerosis

 Contact Kathy at: